Philipp Franz von Siebold: Studies of Japanese fauna and flora

-Siebold Incident
+Von Siebold Incident

-In 1826 Siebold made the court journey to Edo.
+In 1826 von Siebold made the court journey to Edo together with the Dutch ‘opperhoofd’ colonel De Stürler.
 During this long trip he collected many plants and animals.
 But he also obtained from the court astronomer Takahashi Kageyasu several detailed maps of Japan and Korea (written by Inō Tadataka), an act strictly forbidden by the Japanese government.
-When the Japanese discovered, by accident, that Siebold had a map of the northern parts of Japan, the government accused him of high treason and of being a spy for Russia.
+When the Japanese discovered, by accident, that Von Siebold had a map of the northern parts of Japan, the government accused him of high treason and of being a spy for Russia.

-The Japanese placed Siebold under house arrest and expelled him from Japan on 22 October 1829.
+The Japanese placed von Siebold under house arrest and expelled him from Japan on 22 October 1829.
 Satisfied that his Japanese collaborators would continue his work, he journeyed back on the frigate Java to his former residence, Batavia, in possession of his enormous collection of thousands of animals and plants, his books and his maps.
-The botanical garden of Buitenzorg would soon house Siebold's surviving, living flora collection of 2,000 plants.
+The botanical garden of Buitenzorg would soon house von Siebold's surviving, living flora collection of 2,000 plants.
 He arrived in the Netherlands on 7 July 1830.
 His stay in Japan and Batavia had lasted for a period of eight years.